gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 date: 2017-03-29 00:33:37
 ---

+Update: Full instructions are avaiable on [Netmonitor Readme](https://github.com/mozilla/gecko-dev/blob/master/devtools/client/netmonitor/README.md) to run the Network Monitor in the browser tab.

 Firefox Devtools is in progress of modernizing its infrastructure to use the same toolset that modern web developers are familiar with.
 When talking about `modern` web developers toolset, I mean `React`, `Redux`, `Immutablejs`, and `npm` modules.😎

 ## What Firefox Devtools team did last year